RESEARCH, ADVOCACY AND OUTREACH

-- The annual Teddy Bear Clinic at the Ecotarium is staffed by residents, faculty and volunteers.
+- The annual Teddy Bear Clinic is staffed by residents, faculty and volunteers.
 The clinic provides children with an opportunity to have a stuffed animal examined and awarded a certificate of “Beary Good Health” while also exploring kiosks with interactive health information from all pediatric subspeciality departments.

 - UMass co-sponsors and staffs the Goods For Guns gun buy-back program which seeks to get unwanted and unsafe firearms off the street by providing people who surrender them with gift certificates to local establishments

 - Worcester Public Schools regularly invite residents to speak with students on a variety of health maintenance and prevention topics, as well as run medicine exploration programs.

 - In conjunction with the Departments of Surgery and Emergency Medicine, pediatric residents and faculty participate in the Injury Prevention Project, Bike Helmet Safety Clinics and Mobile Safety Street.

 - Residents lobby at both local and state levels for legislation that protects children and adolescents and fosters healthy development.